 - Coin Rub: Tack down one quarter heads up and several different quarters tails up.
 Place a piece of paper over the coins.
 Using a silver crayon, color over the coins to make an impression.

-- Quarter Coloring Sheet - Color the head silver.
+- Color the head of the Quarter worksheet silver.
 Have the child create her own backside or redraw her state's quarter.

 - Find a Coin: Hide a few pennies, nickels, dimes, and quarters in a tub of shredded paper or oatmeal.
 Have the child name the coin and say the correct rhyme for the coin found.

 - Play Store: Pretend to purchase things around the house using coins.

 - When a child is in trouble and can not find someone that she knows, teach her to look for "safe strangers."
 These people are police officers, teachers, fire fighters, and store employees.
 Tell the child to look for "uniforms."
 Point these people out to your child to help her recognize these safe people.
 (Some suggest for the child to ask for help from other moms with children.)

 - "No, Go, Yell, Tell" - Review the steps on handling a dangerous situation